zio/zio-json/docs/configuration.md

 {"type":"omena", "bad":false}
 ```

 is discouraged for performance reasons.
-However, if we have no choice in the matter, it may be accomodated with the `@jsonDiscriminator` annotation
+However, if we have no choice in the matter, it may be accommodated with the `@jsonDiscriminator` annotation

 ```scala mdoc:compile-only
 @jsonDiscriminator("type") sealed trait Fruit